 The headmaster of the school in this culture expected to be the principal authority within the school.
 School trustees and council members were expected to defer to his authority.
 This did not always occur.

 Thomas Arnold continued to place the classical languages at the heart of the Rugby school curriculum, but even though Latin and Greek survived in the English greater public schools, they were of lesser significance in the Australian corporate schools.
 Modern, English subjects that were commercially useful had been important in high status colonial schools well before the 1870s.
-At the same time, ‘academic’ subjects were central to school status, whether the subjects were classical or modern.
+(See for example, the description of the curriculum at The Australian College in this dictionary.)
+At the same time, ‘academic’ subjects were central to school status, whether the subjects were classical or modern/English.

 Exclusion and inclusion